martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 The distinction matters most for certificate consumption, specifically verification as discussed in this document.

-From the perspective of the application service, some names are *unrestricted* because they can be used in any type of service, such as a single certificate being used for both the HTTP and IMAP services at the host example.com.
-Other names are *restricted* because they can only be used for one type of service, such as a special-purpose certificate that can only be used for an IMAP service.
+From the perspective of the application service, some identifiers are *unrestricted* because they can be used in any type of service, such as a single certificate being used for both the HTTP and IMAP services at the host "example.com".
+Other identifiers are *restricted* because they can only be used for one type of service, such as a special-purpose certificate that can only be used for an IMAP service.
 This distinction matters most for certificate issuance.